HangfireIO/Hangfire.io/_posts/2014-05-10-are-your-methods-ready-to-run-in-background.md

 #### Delayed invocation

-Background job method is not being invoked immediately.
+Background job method is not invoked immediately.
 It is placed on a queue and waits until any worker pick it up.
 This leads to undefined start time and end time.

 ##### Undefined start-up time

-Your method can be invoked tomorrow, after two weeks or six monthes (always true for scheduled jobs, but works with "fail-deploy-retry" practice as well).
+Your method can be invoked tomorrow, after two weeks or six months (always true for scheduled jobs, but works with "fail-deploy-retry" practice as well).
 If it is true even for regular method calls, that application data can be changed or arguments can become stale during the method invocation, especially in a highly concurrent web applications, the probability of these situations in background job processing is very high.

 Always double-check the data that you pass as arguments and think about its changing nature.
 Here are some examples: